Hello there, if you are reading this post, meaning you’re quite into wine to some extent! Welcome to the club!

 Must Try: Pirie NV Sparkling, Tamar Ridge Pinot Noir, Devil’s Corner Chardonnay

 Buy: Get a few bottles of older vintages of Pinot Noir if you like something different.
-(We bought a bottle of Tamar Ridge Pinot Noir 2003 for $50, not bad for an older vintage ex-cellar release).
+(We bought a bottle of Tamar Ridge Pinot Noir 2003 (14-year-old bottle) for $50, not bad for an older vintage ex-cellar release).

 My note: Beautiful cellar door at Tamar Ridge Cellar door.
 Very impressed with Pirie NV and Devil’s corner Revolution Chardonnay.
 Nice to be able to get older vintages of Tasmanian Tamar Ridge Pinot Noir as well.